kexiZeroing/FE-Learning-notes/doc/learn-vue.md

 - If the prop is an array or object, mutating the object or array itself inside the child component will affect parent state.

 ### $nextTick
+In Vue, a tick is a single DOM update cycle.
+Vue will collect all updates made in the same tick, and at the end of a tick it will update what is rendered into the DOM based on these updates.

 The key concept to understand is that the DOM is updated asynchronously. **When you change a value in Vue, the change is not immediately rendered to the DOM**.
 Instead, Vue queues a DOM update and then, on a timer, updates the DOM.
 Most of the time we don’t need to care about this, but it can be tricky when you want to do something that depends on the post-update DOM state.
 In order to wait until Vue has finished updating the DOM after a data change, you can use `Vue.nextTick(callback)` immediately after the data is changed.
 The callback will be called after the DOM has been updated.

 ### $parent and $refs